 In early August 2014, Manfred was identified as one of the three finalists, along with Tim Brosnan and Tom Werner, to succeed Selig, at the end of a search process led by St. Louis Cardinals owner Bill DeWitt Jr..
 He was considered the early favorite to be designated the new Commissioner.
-On August 14th he was elected as the 10th Commissioner of Major League Baseball, to take office on January 25, 2015, with a five-year contract.
-While a number of rounds of voting were required to come to the decision, with Brosnan dropping out early i the process, but owners who were seeking changes giving their support to Werner.
+On August 14th he was elected as the 10th Commissioner of Major League Baseball, with a five-year contract.
+A number of rounds of voting were required to come to the decision, with Brosnan dropping out early in the process, but owners who were seeking changes giving their support to Werner.
 Two-thirds of the votes were required for election, and in the end, Manfred was elected unanimously, 30 votes to none.
 The choice was seen as one in favor of continuity, given how closely Manfred had worked with Selig over the years.
 MLBPA head Tony Clark also expressed support with Manfred's choice, adding that players had 15 years of positive experience in working with him.

 Manfred grew up in Rome, NY.
 Before joining MLB, Manfred was a partner in a large Washington, DC law firm, specializing in labor and employment law.
 The firm was hired by the major league owners to provide legal counsel starting with the 1990 strike.